SatoshiumAI/.github/security.md

 Individuals who responsibly report legitimate issues may be:

-- Acknowledged in `recognition.md`
+- acknowledged in `recognition.md`
-- Thanked publicly (if desired)
+- thanked publicly (if desired)
-- Invited into early contributor circles (future)
+- invited into early contributor circles (future)

+Responsible disclosure strengthens the platform.

 ---